vboyev-MSFT/defender-docs/unified-secops-platform/defender-xdr-portal.md

 Defender XDR provides continuous threat monitoring.
 When threats are detected [security alerts](/defender-xdr/alerts-incidents-correlation) are created.
 Defender XDR automatically aggregates related alerts and security signals into [security incidents](/defender-xdr/alerts-incidents-correlation#incident-creation-and-alert-correlation).

-Incidents form a complete picture of an attack.
-SOC teams can understand attack scope and progress, review the entities and assets involved in an attack, and respond effectively.
+Incidents define a complete picture of an attack.
+From an incident, SOC teams can understand attack scope and progress, review the entities and assets involved in an attack, and respond effectively.

 A [single incident queue](/defender-xdr/incident-queue) in the Defender portal provides full visibility into the latest alerts and incidents, and historical data.
 You can search and query the incident queue, and prioritize responses based on severity.